florinpop17/app-ideas/Projects/Book-Finder-App.md

 ## Book Finder App

-Add a clear and descriptive description of the application.
-Answer to the following questions:

--   "What is the main purpose of this application?"
--   "Is there any resource needed in order to complete the project?" - If the answer is yes, make sure you add it
+Create an application that will allow users to search for books by entering a query (Title, Author, etc).
+Display the resulting books in a list on the page with all the corresponding data.

 ## User Stories

--   [ ] first user story
--   [ ] second user story
--   [ ] third user story
--   [ ] forth user story
+-   [ ] User can enter a search query into an `input` field
+-   [ ] When the User submits the query, call an API which will return an array of books with the corresponding data (**Title**, **Author**, **Published Date**, **Picture**, etc)
--   [ ] fifth user story
+-   [ ] Display the list of books on the page
--   etc...

 ## Bonus features

--   [ ] first bonus feature
+-   [ ] For each item in the list add a link that will send the User to an external site which has more information about the book
 -   [ ] second bonus feature
--   etc...
+-   [ ] Implement a Responsive Design

 ## Useful links and resources

-Add all the useful links and resources corresponding to this project.
+You can use the [Google Books API](https://developers.google.com/books/docs/overview)